Criticism of the Church of Jesus Christ of Latter-day Saints: Alleged distortion of church history

-Views on sexuality
+Sexuality

 Deborah Laake and Colleen McDannell say that the church takes a repressive stance towards sexuality and that this may be psychologically unhealthy.

 Affirmation, a Mormon LGBT organization, and Ed Decker, a critic of the LDS Church, both state that the repressive attitude of the church may—in extreme cases—lead to suicide, as in the case of 16-year-old Kip Eliason, who committed suicide because of the stresses that resulted when his church bishop told him that masturbation was sinful.

 In January 1982, the church's First Presidency issued a letter to local leaders stating that they had "interpreted oral sex as constituting an unnatural, impure, or unholy practice."
 The letter was not distributed to the general membership.
 This letter also instructed local leaders not to inquire into the specifics of married members' sex lives.
 However, this portion of the letter was often ignored, and in response to letters of protest from members, another letter was issued to local leaders in October reiterating the prohibition on inquiring into specific sexual practices.

-Views on homosexuality

-Scott Thumma and Affirmation.org contend that the LDS Church is homophobic.
-Affirmation.org cites a faithful, celibate, gay Latter-day Saint who shortly before his suicide wrote: "Straight members have absolutely no idea what it is like to grow up gay in this church.
-It is a life of constant torment, self-hatred and internalized homophobia."

-"God Loveth His Children", a pamphlet produced by the LDS Church, acknowledges that many gays "have felt rejected because members of the Church did not always show love."
-It criticizes those members, and challenges gays to show love and kindness so the members can "change their attitudes and follow Christ more fully".